-The potential parameters of concern identified for the discharge/receiving water were total ammonia and total residual chlorine.
+The potential parameters of concern identified for the discharge/receiving water were Biochemical Oxygen Demand and Total Ammonia. and total residual chlorine.

 WET Limits

 The percent of effluent in the receiving water in a fully mixed condition, and acute and chronic dilution in a not fully mixed condition are calculated in the WLA in order to generate WET limits.
 The LC50 (lethal concentration, 50%) percent effluent for acute toxicity and the IC25 (inhibition concentration, 25%) percent effluent for chronic toxicity, as determined by the WET test, needs to be below the WET limits, as determined by the WLA.
 The WET limit for LC50 is typically 100% effluent and does not need to be determined by the WLA.